Academic and Course-Related Questions

 To receive the Latin American – Caribbean (LAC) Scholarship status, the qualified student must do the following:

-1. Obtain a memo from the college (Department of major) at the start of each semester, indicating the amount of the scholarship and the semester for which it is awarded.
-Contacts for your Department Advisor can be found at: https://www.eng.ufl.edu/students/advising/who-is-my-advisor/ and Department of major can be found at: https://www.eng.ufl.edu/academics/schools-departments/
+1. Obtain a letter from the college or engineering department at the start of each semester, indicating the amount of the scholarship and the semester for which it is awarded.
+Contact Dr. Dickrell in the Office of Student Affairs (email@example.com).

 2. This letter must be presented to the International Center for processing (170 Hub/Box 11325) of the application for residency status for tuition purposes under Florida Statutes 1009.21.
 Here the student will receive a form.